Juraj Jezerinac: Education

 Bishop Jezerinac was born into a Croatian Roman Catholic family of Mijo and Barica (née Bradica) near Krašić in the Central Croatia.

-After graduation a classical gymnasium in Šalata, Zagreb, he consequently joined the Theological Faculty at the University of Zagreb, and was ordained as priest on June 26, 1966 for his native the Roman Catholic Archdiocese of Zagreb, in Zagreb, after completed his philosophical and theological studies.
+After graduating from a classical gymnasium in Šalata, Zagreb, he consequently joined the Theological Faculty at the University of Zagreb, and was ordained as a priest on 26 June 1966 to his native the Roman Catholic Archdiocese of Zagreb, after completing his philosophical and theological studies.

 Pastoral work

-Fr.
-Jezerinac from 1967 to 1969 served as chaplain in Nova Gradiška, and from 1969 to 1971 he was the parish priest in Završje.
+From 1967 to 1969, Fr.
+Jezerinac served as chaplain in Nova Gradiška, and from 1969 to 1971 he was the parish priest in Završje.
 From 1971 to 1980 he served as parish priest in the newly established parish of the Heart of Mary in Sesvetski Kraljevec.
 He then went to Canada where he performed the following services: from 1980 to 1985 he was chaplain of the Croatian parish of Our Lady the Queen of Croats in Toronto; from 1985 to 1986 parish administrator in Oakville, and from 1986 to 1988 chaplain in Hamilton.
 From 1988 to 1991 he was parish priest of the Croatian parish in Oakville.

-On April 11, 1991, he was appointed by Pope John Paul II as an Auxiliary Bishop of the Archdiocese of Zagreb.
-On June 8, 1991, he was consecrated as bishop by Cardinal Franjo Kuharić and other prelates of the Roman Catholic Church in the Cathedral of Assumption of Blessed Virgin Mary and St. Stephen of Hungary in Zagreb.
-A six years later, on April 25, 1997, he become the first Ordinary of the new created Military Ordinariate of Croatia.
+On 11 April 1991, he was appointed by Pope John Paul II as an Auxiliary Bishop of the Archdiocese of Zagreb.
+On 8 June 1991, he was consecrated as bishop by Cardinal Franjo Kuharić and other prelates of the Roman Catholic Church in the Cathedral of Assumption of Blessed Virgin Mary and St. Stephen of Hungary in Zagreb.
+Six years later, on 25 April 1997, he became the first Ordinary of the new created Military Ordinariate of Croatia.

-Retired on November 30, 2015, after reached age limit of 75 years old.
+He retired on 30 November 2015, after reaching the age limit of 75 years.